CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/1_intro.md

+### Learning objectives
+- Advanced Javascript concepts and ES6+ Features
+- Asynchronous Programming with Javascript
+- DOM manipulation using vanilla Javascript APIs
+- Persisting data using LocalStorage
+- Unit testing in JS using Mocha and Chai
+- Introduction to BDD using Cucumber (Explain the differences and the similarities between the testing frameworks)
+- practice Pair Programming && collaboration using Git and GitHub
+- Deploying a static site to the web
+- Observe differences and similarities between Ruby and Javascript
+- Understand difference between running code on the server vs. in the browser

 We've recently been contacted by a client, who would like us to build an address book so that they can manage their contacts.
 Some of the features requested by the client include:

 * Ability to add new contacts